will62794/will62794.github.io/_posts/2025-05-13-simple-serializable-snapshot-isolation.md

 ## Concluding Thoughts

 Overall, this paper provides a nice perspective on snapshot isolation in general, and a re-consideration of its underlying assumptions.
 One takeaway is a reinforcement of the somewhat arbitrary delineations between isolation levels.
-For example, snapshot isolation is in some ways intuitive i.e. every transaction reads from a consistent snapshot, but the notion of write-write conflicts seems somewhat arbitrary.
+For example, snapshot isolation is intuitive in some ways i.e. every transaction reads from a consistent snapshot, but the notion of write-write conflicts is somewhat arbitrary.
 This paper kind of sheds light on that by showing that, in some sense, read-write conflicts are actually the more "natural" type of conflict you would care about, at least in the sense that they give you a more fundamental guarantee i.e. serializability.
 I'm not sure that the specific anomalies allowed under SI (i.e. write skew) are fundamentally intuitive in any way.

 <!-- Furthermore, it also helps provide some insight on the question of basically why a set of given transactions as executed by a databases will or will not satisfy serializability.
 Read-write dependencies seem to capture this more fundamentally.
 In other words, if a set of transaction execute concurrently, serializability issues arise if there is some way that the execution of those transactions will not be equivalent to executing them sequentially.
 And, this will only occur when there are some types of dependencies between these transactions.
 Namely, when one transaction reads from a key that another transaction writes to.
 Read-write dependencies are the somewhat natural dependency category you care about when considering serializability anomalies (at least at levels with snapshot read guarantees).  -->

-Note that in Adya style formalisms and considerations of these type of anomalies, it centers around the notion of *anti-dependencies* and their appearance in cycles (e.g. the [G2 anomaly class](https://jepsen.io/consistency/phenomena/g2)).
+Note that [Adya style formalisms](http://pmg.csail.mit.edu/papers/adya-phd.pdf) and considerations of these type of anomalies center around the concept of *anti-dependencies* and their appearance in cycles (e.g. the [G2 anomaly class](https://jepsen.io/consistency/phenomena/g2)).
 Adya defines an anti-dependency for a transaction that writes a newer version of a value read by another transaction.
 Cahill's [work on serializable snapshot isolation](https://dl.acm.org/doi/10.1145/1620585.1620587) builds on [earlier results from Fekete](https://dsf.berkeley.edu/cs286/papers/ssi-tods2005.pdf) (TODS 2005), which showed a result that any non-serializable SI history must contain a cycle with 2 consecutive anti-dependency edges, and furthermore, that each of these edges involves two transactions that are active concurrently.
 For example, in the classic write skew anomaly, such a cycle exists with  just two transactions, each with a mutual anti-dependency on the other, satisfying Fekete's condition.
-Cahill's implementation basically tracks `inConflicts` and `outConflicts` for each transaction, which track, respectively, incoming and outgoing $$rw$$ dependencies.
-This bears similarities to the global approach of checking read-write conflicts between transactions, as done in WSI, but it is done with metadata tracked per-transaction.
+Cahill's technique basically tracks incoming and outgoing $$rw$$ dependencies.
+This bears similarities to the global approach of checking read set / write set conflicts between transactions, as done in WSI, but using per-transaction metadata.

 <!-- They do note, however, that  -->